petersbingham/reskit/README.md

     cd reskit
     virtualenv env

 You now need to run a virtualenv activate script to setup your path to use this local version of python.
-Note that for some versions of virtualenv the activate script is in the `bin` folder rather than the `Lib` folder.
 On Windows type:

     env/Scripts/activate.bat